Illuminating the Blind Spots – Why gender and race still matter in STEM

 Contemporary biological research has shown that there is much more diversity in gender expression and sexuality among animals than has been recognized by most biologists.
 These findings challenge some important conceptual foundations of medicine and evolutionary biology.
-Joan Roughgarden will discuss whether a biologically and culturally diverse peer group among scientists is necessary for the successful conduct of science that challenges well established theories and, if so, how today's culture is impacting—or creating barriers for—individuals' participation in STEM.
+Joan Roughgarden discussed whether a biologically and culturally diverse peer group among scientists is necessary for the successful conduct of science that challenges well established theories and, if so, how today’s culture is impacting—or creating barriers for—individuals’ participation in STEM.

 Jocelyn Goldfein is an engineering director at Facebook, where she focuses on building both a great mobile infrastructure and engineering organization.
 She previously led engineering for Facebook products such as news feed, search, photos and video.

 Goldfein joined Facebook from VMware, where she served as vice president of R&D and led the engineering and product teams for VMware’s desktop products.